Back to: C#.NET Tutorials For Beginners and Professionals

 ADDNumbers(10, 20);

-On the other hand, if the user wants to add 5 numbers, then he can invoke the method as shown below.
+On the other hand, if the user wants to add 5 numbers, then the user can invoke the method in the below two ways.

 using System; namespace OptionalParameter { class Program { static void Main(string[] args) { ADDNumbers(10, 20); ADDNumbers(10, 20, 30, 40); ADDNumbers(10, 20, new object[] { 30, 40, 50 }); Console.ReadLine(); } public static void ADDNumbers(int FN, int SN, params object[] restOfTheNumbers) { int result = FN + SN; foreach (int i in restOfTheNumbers) { result += i; } Console.WriteLine("Total = " + result.ToString()); } } }

 At the moment all the 3 method parameters are mandatory.
-Now, if I want to add just 2 numbers, then I can invoke the method as shown below.
+Now, if I want to add just 2 numbers, then need to invoke the method as follows.

-Now, we have 2 overloaded versions of ADDNumbers() function.
-If we want to add just 2 numbers, then I can use the overloaded version of ADDNumbers() function which takes 2 parameters as shown below.
+Now, we have 2 overloaded versions of the ADDNumbers() function.
+If we want to add just 2 numbers, then we can use the overloaded version of the ADDNumbers() function which takes 2 parameters as follows.

 ADDNumbers(10, 20);

-Similarly, if I want to add 3 or more numbers, then I can use the overloaded version of ADDNumbers() function which takes 3 parameters as shown below.
+Similarly, if we want to add 3 or more numbers, then we can use the other overloaded version of the ADDNumbers() function which takes 3 parameters as follows.

 ADDNumbers(10, 20, new int[] { 30, 40 });